-TOPIC AREA: HISTORY OF RWANDA SUB-TOPIC AREA: HISTORY OF ANCIENT, COLONIAL AND RWANDA POST- COLONIAL S.3 HISTORY AND CITIZENSHIP Unit 2: Consequences of the 1994 genocide against the Tutsi.
-No. of periods: 8
+TOPIC AREA: HISTORY OF RWANDA SUB-TOPIC AREA: HISTORY OF ANCIENT, COLONIAL AND POST- COLONIAL RWANDA S.3 HISTORY AND CITIZENSHIP Unit 2: CONSEQUENCES OF THE 1994 GENOCIDE AGAINST THE TUTSI No. of periods: 6

-Key Unit Competence: To be able to examine the consequences of genocide against the Tutsi and how society has been re-built.
+Key Unit Competence: To be able to examine the consequences of genocide against the Tutsi and how the Rwandan society has been re-built.

-Learning Object Knowledge and understanding Skills Attitudes and values Content Learning Activities Explain the consequences of genocide against the Tutsi.
-Describe how Rwandan society has been re-built after genocide against the Tutsi.
-Assess the consequences of genocide against the Tutsi and show the lessons young can learn from it.
-Analyse how Rwandan society has been re-built after genocide against the Tutsi and indicate how much effort it has been.
-Examine measures taken by the Rwandan government to re-built Rwanda and challenges faced during the process of rebuilding Rwanda.
-Acknowledge how Rwandan society has been re-built since 1994.
-Assess the consequences of genocide against the Tutsi.
-Show concern for the struggle that victims of genocide face and give them needed support.
-Learn from mistakes made by genocide planners to make sure genocide will never happen again in Rwanda and elsewhere.
-Act responsibly and compassionately.
-Be responsible participants in civil society so as to protect their communities against all kind of division and genocide ideology.
-Consequences of genocide against the Tutsi.
-Measure taken by the government s to re-build Rwandan society.
-Challenges encountered in rebuilding Rwanda.
-Read a range of materials to research on the consequences of genocide against the Tutsi.
+Learning Objectives Content Learning Activities Knowledge and Skills understanding Attitudes and values Explain the consequences of genocide against the Tutsi.
+Evaluate the achievements of the government after the 1994 genocide against the Tutsi Describe how Rwandan society has been re-built after genocide against the Tutsi.
+Assess the consequences of genocide against the Tutsi and show the lessons the young can learn from it.
+Analyse how Rwandan society has been rebuilt after genocide against the Tutsi and indicate how much effort it has been.
+Examine measures taken by the Rwandan government to rebuilt Rwanda and challenges faced during the process of rebuilding Rwanda.
+Consequences of genocide against the Tutsi Measure taken by the governments to re-build Rwandan society Achievements of the government after the 1994 genocide against the Tutsi Challenges encountered in re-building Rwanda Read relevant materials and use internet to research on the consequences of genocide against the Tutsi.
 Thereafter, make presentations in class.
-Discuss in groups measures that have been taken to re-built Rwandan society and summarise their points in essay form.
+Discuss the measures that have been taken to re-built Rwandan society and summarise their points in essay form.
 Watch videos related to effects of genocide and suggest solutions through essay writing.

-Links to other subjects: General Studies and Communication Skills Social and Religious Studies: conflict transformation.
+Links to other subjects: General Studies and Communication Skills, Social and Religious Studies: conflict transformation.